EriqLu/LCS-Website/README.md

 This website is a project that is part of the student organization Latinos in Computer Science @ UIUC.
 Owner: Alex Magana (@amagana8)

 # Our Progress of the Website
 So far, we are putting all of the pieces together and make adjustments later in the semester.
 We have a new member is helping us working on the website that helps us keep our progress a lot quicker.
-We will be ready to release our website before December 2017 as a goodbye 2017 present and hello to 2018.
+We will be ready to release our website before December 2017 as a goodbye 2017 present and say hello to 2018.

 # What's next for Latinos in Computer Science
 After our website, we are will develop an application, robotics, and a product that involves using a 3-D Printing to be present to new members for next year and for Engineering Open House coming this March 2018.
 Stay Tune.